mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

 .. note::

-  Before launching any script, double check that every .bashrc file is correct for every drone.
+  Before launching any script, double check that every .bashrc file is correct for every UAV.
   In addition to that, a precise planning of each test that are going to be made must be done BEFORE the test day.
   Each different test folder must be prepared, the code reviewed and ready.
   Simulations must work perfectly as well before doing hardware test.
 This is essential to not waste time on site changing parameters and trying to debug software issues.